Ahmad Batebi: Trial and prison life

-Batebi was initially arrested in connection with the protests, several days after the publication of the Economist photograph.
-He was held without charges for about seven months, when he was brought to trial.
+Batebi was initially arrested in connection with the protests several days after the publication of the Economist photograph.
+He was held without charges for about seven months when he was brought to trial.
 At the trial, the judge showed Batebi the Economist photograph.
 It was the first time he had seen it.

-"With this picture, you have signed your own death sentence," Batebi recalls the judge told him.
+"With this picture, you have signed your death sentence," Batebi recalls the judge told him.
 Batebi describes the trial as follows:

-"[The judge] said, 'You have defaced the face of the Islamic Republic that is a representative of God on earth.
+"[The judge] said, 'You have defaced the face of the Islamic Republic that represents God on earth.
 You have defaced it around the world.
-And therefore you have to be sentenced to death.'
+And therefore, you have to be sentenced to death.'
 It took less than three minutes."

-He and many others protesters were brutally tortured.
-In prison Batebi wrote of beatings by guards:
+He and many other protesters were brutally tortured.
+In prison, Batebi wrote of beatings by guards:

 I resisted and punched one of them in the face.
 At this point, they took me and ducked my head into a closed drain full of excrement.
-They held me under for so long, I was unable to hold my breath any longer, and excrement was inhaled through my nose and seeped into my mouth.During the interrogations, they threatened several times to execute me and to torture and rape my family members as well as imprison them for long terms.
+They held me under for so long I could not hold my breath any longer, and excrement was inhaled through my nose and seeped into my mouth.During the interrogations, they threatened several times to execute me and to torture and rape my family members as well as imprison them for long terms.

 He was one of four people who received a death sentence in a closed-door trial by a Revolutionary Court on charges relating to "creating street unrest" and "agitating people to create unrest," and "endangering national security" following the demonstrations.
 Batebi, in an open letter addressed to the judiciary, wrote that he had been beaten in his "testicles, legs, and abdominal area.
 When I protested, they answered that this is the land of the Velayat and that I should be blinded and not live here."

 Following an outcry from Iranians and international human rights groups, his death sentence was commuted to a 15-year prison term by Iran's Supreme Leader, Ayatollah Khamenei.
 Upon appeal in early 2000, the sentence was further reduced to 10 years.

-Around March 2005, Batebi was temporarily released from Evin Prison in order to get married.
+Around March 2005, Batebi was temporarily released from Evin Prison to get married.
 He failed to report back to prison.
 On June 23, 2005, a newspaper interview reported him "currently on the run, avoiding the authorities in Iran".
 Batebi was re-arrested on July 27, 2006, and re-imprisoned.
 He continued to serve his sentence.
 However, his family was not told where he was detained until August 12, 2006, when he was permitted to telephone his wife.

-He was held in Section 209 of Evin Prison which is run by the Ministry of Intelligence.
+He was held in Section 209 of Evin Prison, which is run by the Ministry of Intelligence.